 It’s impossible to not be in awe of Venus de Milo.
 The statue was sculpted out of marble between 130 and 100 BC, so it’s easily one of the oldest things my eyes have ever seen.
 It’s also amazing that artists were able to create such masterpieces without the technology and tools we have today.
 Aside from her missing arms and a few chips (which are a product of age, not the artist), Venus de Milo is flawless and lifelike (aside from the fact she stands 6’8″).
 The statue is truly incredible.

 Like I mentioned before, Venus de Milo is one of the most popular pieces at the Louvre.
-As you can see from my picture at the bottom of the post, there are always fairly large crowds in front of the sculpture.
+And there are always fairly large crowds in front of the sculpture.
 Nothing at the Louvre tops the popularity of the Mona Lisa, though.
 You literally have to fight your way through the crowd to get an up-close look at the famous Leonardo de Vinci painting.
 Trying to see Mona Lisa is honestly like trying to get a front row spot at a concert.

 I’m a huge fan of history.
 I minored in the subject in college.
 I even took a Greek history class to help me earn my degree.
-I’ve heard about the Venus de Milo my entire life (it’s featured in movies, cartoons, etc.), and I even remember learning about the statue in my history class.
-To actually see the sculpture in person is awesome, which says a lot for a guy who’s not easily impressed by art.
+I’ve heard about the Venus de Milo my entire life.
+And I even remember learning about the statue in my history class.
+To actually see the sculpture in person is awesome.
 But, it’s not everyday you can walk into a museum and see such an amazing piece of history.
 I’m sure you’d enjoy it, too!

 Have you ever seen the Venus de Milo at the Louvre in Paris?
 We would love to hear from you!
-Please leave a comment below or connect with us on Facebook, Twitter and Google+.
-Don’t forget to also check out Seattle Bloggers for more awesome places to experience in the Emerald City and around the world!
+Please leave a comment below or connect with us on Facebook, Twitter and Instagram.
+Don’t forget to also check out Seattle Bloggers for more awesome places to experience in the Emerald City.